omasaht/headpose-fsanet-pytorch/README.md

 - **src/demo.py:** Demo script is defined here

 ## Download Dataset
 For model training and testing, download the preprocessed dataset from author's official git repository<sup>[1](#acknowledgements)</sup> and place them inside data/ directory.
-I am only using type1 data for our training and testing.
+I am only using type1 data for training and testing.
 Your dataset hierarchy should look like:

 ```
 data/